Fiona Macpherson: Research

 Macpherson's research interests include the nature of consciousness, perception, introspection, imagination and the metaphysics of mind.
 Amongst her publications, she is the co-editor of Disjunctivism: Perception, Action, Knowledge, published by Oxford University Press in 2008, The Admissible Contents of Experience, published by Wiley-Blackwell in 2011, editor of The Senses: Classic and Contemporary Philosophical Perspectives, published by Oxford University Press in 2011, co-editor of Hallucination: Philosophy and Psychology, published by MIT Press in 2013, and co-editor of Phenomenal Presence and Perceptual Imagination and Perceptual Memory and editor of Sensory Substitution and Augmentation, all published by Oxford University Press in 2018.
-She is co-editor of The Routledge Handbook of Philosophy of Colour, publihshed by Routledge in 2021.
+She is co-editor of The Routledge Handbook of Philosophy of Colour, published by Routledge in 2021.
 She has appeared on numerous radio programmes, including on BBC Radio 4 discussing human senses and perception and on All In The Mind discussing her collaborative project Dreamachine She is a regular guest on the podcast Philosophy Takes On The News.